 The polyhedron $P_1(G)$ is known to be box-TDI for all graphs [31].
 For series-parallel graphs, the system given in [16] describing $P_2(G)$ is not TDI.
-Chen, Ding, and Zang [7] showed that dividing by 2 yields a TDI system for such graphs.
+Chen et al. [7] showed that dividing it by 2 yields a TDI system for such graphs.
 Actually, they proved that this system is box-TDI if and only if the graph is series-parallel.

 Contributions.
-Our starting point is the result of Chen, Ding, and Zang [7].
+Our starting point is the result of Chen et al. [7].
 First, their result implies that $P_2(G)$ is a box-TDI polyhedron for series-parallel graphs.
 However, this leaves open the question of the box-TDIness of $P_2(G)$ for non series-parallel graphs.
 More generally, for which integers k and graphs G is $P_k(G)$ a box-TDI polyhedron?

-We answer this question by proving that, for $k \geq 2$ , $P_k(G)$ is a box-TDI polyhedron if and only if G is series-parallel.
-Note that this work is one of the first that proves the box-TDIness of a polyhedron without giving a box-TDI system describing it.
-Instead, our proof is based on the recent matricial characterization of box-TDI polyhedra given by Chervet, Grappe, and Robert [9].
+We answer this question by proving that, for $k \ge 2$, $P_k(G)$ is a box-TDI polyhedron if and only if G is series-parallel.
+Note that this work is one of the first ones that proves the box-TDIness of a polyhedron without giving a box-TDI system describing it.
+Instead, our proof is based on the recent matricial characterization of box-TDI polyhedra given by Chervet et al. [9].

-By [34, Theorem 22.6], there exists a TDI system with integer coefficients describing $P_k(G)$ .
-For series-parallel graphs, the system provided by Chen, Ding, and Zang [7] has noninteger coefficients.
-Moreover, the system given by Didi Biha and Mahjoub [18] describing $P_k(G)$ when k is even is not TDI.
-When $k \ge 2$ and G is series-parallel, which combinatorial objects yield an integer TDI system describing $P_k(G)$ ?
+By [34, Theorem 22.6], there exists a TDI system with integer coefficients describing $P_k(G)$.
+For series-parallel graphs, the system provided by Chen et al. [7] has noninteger coefficients.
+Moreover, the system given by Didi Biha and Mahjoub [17] describing $P_k(G)$ when k is even is not TDI.
+When $k \ge 2$ and G is series-parallel, which combinatorial objects yield an integer TDI system describing $P_k(G)$?

 We answer this question by exhibiting integer TDI systems based on multicuts.
 When k is even, we use multicuts to provide an integer TDI system for $P_k(G)$ when G is series-parallel.
 Our proof relies on the standard constructive characterization of series-parallel graphs.
-When k is odd, we prove that the description of $P_k(G)$ given by Didi Biha and Mahjoub [18] based on multicuts is TDI if and only if the graph is series-parallel.
-For this case, our proof relies on new properties of the set of degree 2 vertices in simple series-parallel graphs stated in Proposition 3.
+When k is odd, we prove that the description of $P_k(G)$ given by Didi Biha and Mahjoub [17] based on multicuts is TDI if and only if the graph is series-parallel.
+For this case, our proof relies on new properties of the set of degree 2 vertices in simple series-parallel graphs stated in Lemma 2.3.

 The box-totally dual integral characterization of $P_k(G)$ implies that these systems are actually box-TDI if and only if G is series-parallel.
-By definition of box-TDIness, adding $x \leq \mathbf{1}$ to these systems yields box-TDI systems for $Q_k(G)$ for series-parallel graphs.
+By definition of box-TDIness, adding $x \leq 1$ to these systems yields box-TDI systems for $Q_k(G)$ for series-parallel graphs.

 Outline.
-In Section 1, we give the definitions and preliminary results used throughout the paper.
-In Section 2, we prove that, for $k \ge 2$ , $P_k(G)$ is a box-TDI polyhedron if and only if G is series-parallel.
-In Section 3, we provide a TDI system with integer coefficients describing $P_k(G)$ when G is series-parallel and $k \ge 2$ is even.
-In Section 4, we show the TDIness of the system given by Didi Biha and Mahjoub [18] that describes $P_k(G)$ for G series-parallel and $k \ge 3$ odd.
+In Sect.
+2, we give the definitions and preliminary results used throughout the paper.
+In Sect.
+3, we prove that, for $k \ge 2$, $P_k(G)$ is a box-TDI polyhedron if and only if G is series-parallel.
+In Sect.
+4, we provide a TDI system with integer coefficients describing $P_k(G)$ when G is series-parallel and $k \ge 2$ is even.
+In Sect.
+5, we show the TDIness of the system given by Didi Biha and Mahjoub [17] that describes $P_k(G)$ for G series-parallel and E 3 odd.